klimbeta/klimbeta/docs/reference/Scoring/Difficulty/EnvironmentDifficulty/Overview.md

 # 🔷🟩 Environment Difficulty Overview

-The environment sets the base difficulty level.
+The Environment sets the base difficulty level.